izemauricio/tile-pixel-extractor/README.md

-# tilePixelExtractor
+# tile-pixel-extractor
-Save pixel values (RGBA) from image to a text file
+Save the ascii values of each pixel color component (RGBA) of a image (jpg, png) to a text file